Series: Soil and Soil Food Web

 9. Shake.
 Gently, but firmly, like you’re playing shaker in a Sergio Mendes song – not like you’re a machine that shakes paint cans.

 10. Warmth.
 It will do best to sit somewhere between 90-110 degrees Fahrenheit, so put it in the warmest part of your house.
-I actually put mine in my oven with just the oven light on, and a post it note on the ‘Bake’ button to let the cook of the house know it needs to be removed if any cookies are to be made (learned this one the hard way).
-It will work okay at 70F, but will take a lot longer.
+I actually put mine in my oven with just the oven light on, and a post-it note on the ‘Bake’ button as a reminder that it needs to be removed if any cookies are to be made (learned this one the hard way).
+It will work okay at 70F but will take a lot longer.

 11. Leave it.
-I leave the cap off for the first 24 hours, but after that I screw it on tight because this is a fermentation (without air).
+I leave the cap off for the first 24 hours, but after that, I screw it on tight because this is a fermentation (without air).
 It will take at least 1 week until it’s okay to start using, and more like 2-4 weeks until it’s really good (or 6-8 weeks if you can’t find a warm place for it to sit).
 Even at a warm temperature, it’s nice to give it 1-3 months to reach peak perfection.
-That’s why it’s nice to start this process now, so it’s ready for spring.

 12. Burp it.
 If you don’t have a carboy, you’ll eventually want to ‘burp’ it daily by simply unscrewing and screwing the lid back on, to release the gases that will start forming after 2-5 days depending on the temperature.

 14. Use it.
-I’ll leave those instructions to my more detailed page on Effective Microorganisms and SCD Probiotics, but in short, I use it monthly as a spray on my plants, soil and compost, at 1/2 cup per 1000 square feet.
+I use it monthly as a spray on my plants, soil, and compost, at 1/2 cup per 1000 square feet, mixed with at least 8 gallons of water (that’s a 1:250 ratio).

 15. Store it.
-At room temperature, not in direct sunlight, but not necessarily in the dark either, as it seems to like a little indirect light (I’m not sure how important the light level is, and I’m not sure how the bright oven light affects it during the fermentation period).
+At room temperature, not in direct sunlight, but not necessarily in the dark either, as it seems to prefer a little indirect light.
 The mother culture has an expiry date, but in my experience will last a year beyond that.
 Your homemade activation is most effective within the first month after the pH drops below 3.8, but will store for months after that.
 If you make a few bottles, once the activation is done, you can use one bottle to fill the rest up to the brim so as to store them without air, and then just use that bottle first.
 A little air is okay during the fermentation, but not during storage if you want it to last a long time.

 By the way, if you order the ProBio Balance mother culture from me, I’ll give you free access to the course in my Smiling Gardener Academy that gives a more advanced, detailed process for how to make effective microorganisms (plus it’s all on video).